ephys/mc-slabs-to-blocks/README.md

 Check the release tab for public releases.

+*This datapack does not include vanilla slab recipes, use [Vanilla Tweaks](https://vanillatweaks.net) for those*

 ## How to add support for new slabs ?

 Follow the following steps: